drain1ma/FanSite/README.md

 ![Enlarging Image](https://user-images.githubusercontent.com/56358612/115103316-fdc03700-9f1e-11eb-9908-54f63a2e43c6.png)
-Currently, the code that I have within the project is only capable of enlarging the first image within the database.
-The functionality is there but the issue at hand is working on enlargin all images that are listed rather than only the first one.
-Once that is implemented it will be a nice addition to the site so that users can better view the screenshots that others upload.
-It is possible that in the future the enlarged image will be made a tad bit larger.
+Currently, the code that I have within the project is only capable of enlarging all the images within the database.
+It currently allows users to do that using javascript and jQuery within the html document.

-## Tasks
 - [x] User authentication
 - [x] Images uploaded to database and stored with username
 - [x] Users capable of deleting only the images they upload